dywisor/roverlay/doc/rst/usage.rst

 2. scan the R Overlay directory (if it exists) for valid ebuilds

-3. queue all R packages for ebuild creation
+3. **add** - queue all R packages for ebuild creation

    * all repositories are asked to list their packages which are then added to a queue

    * packages may be declined by the overlay creator if they already have an ebuild

+   * packages may be declined or manipulated by package rules

+     See also: `Package Rules`_

 4. **create** - process each package *p* from the package queue (thread-able on a per package basis)